-In the third part of the course, we give them access to a Pega’s Design Studio.
-A mock-up infrastructure has been developed that gives to the students access to web services that allows ordering spare parts and scheduling technical interventions.
+In the third part of the course, we give them access to Pega’s Design Studio.
+A mock-up infrastructure has been developed that gives the students access to web services that allows ordering spare parts and scheduling technical interventions.
 The student then develops a first version of business process that coordinate the main actors of the ecosystem with the goal to guarantee the expected repair time.
-The students works with Pega for 7 periods of 45min.
-In the first three, the tool is shortly introduced and a demo is made: i.e. the development of an on-boarding application.
-Then the students develops a very small first iteration of the business (called case-type in Pega).
+The students work with Pega for 7 periods of 45min.
+In the first three, the tool is shortly introduced and a demo is made: i.e. the development of an onboarding application.
+Then the students develop a very small first iteration of the business (called case-type in Pega).
 It includes one action that calls a web service.
-In the second three periods they complete the process by adding 3 steps and approx. 8 tasks.
+In the second three periods, they complete the process by adding 3 steps and approx. 8 tasks.
 They develop also the data model (with approx. 10 variables generated by 4 web services) and one SLA.
 The web services were accessed using REST and documented in Swagger.

 In the previous year, we did use an open-source business process tool.
 This year was the first year in which we could use a tool such as Pega7.
 This was a very successful experience.
 The mapping between Pega and SEAM was perfect and this for two reasons: